The Ultimate Bird Watcher Guide for Every Season

 Watching birds brings new excitement every day throughout the year.
 Get our bird watcher checklists for season by season.

 Seasonality is a strange thing.
 Those of us who live far from the equator integrate the seasons into our lives quite naturally.
 We are always aware of the change of the seasons—the shifts in light and temperature, the changes in the trees, flowers and crops in our gardens.
-For birders, these changes are even more dramatic, as each season brings its regular species, highlights and, yes, even periods of the doldrums.
+For a bird watcher, these changes are even more dramatic, as each season brings its regular species, highlights and, yes, even periods of the doldrums.
 Birds adjust not only their plumage, behavior and food based on the seasons, but they also make mind-bending migrations across continents and oceans in response to them.
 These movements and behaviors add a dimension to the year-round changes for those of us who watch birds.
 Each season bring something new, something different, something that demands that we sit up and pay attention.